Annual Youth Awards

 - either live or do their volunteer service in the District

-- have 75 hours for the individual youth community service award, and at least 50 hours per youth for the team awards required.
+- have 75 hours for the individual Youth Community Enhancement Award, and at least 50 hours per youth for the Outstanding Youth Team Awards.

-The committee selects from the list of nominees each year, and can decide to give more than one award in each category.
+We carefully review all applications.
+When selecting from the list of nominees, we may decide to give more than one award in each category.